-The term "contributed tax capital" is defined in section 1(1) and means, in simplified terms, the consideration received by a company for the issue of its shares.
+96 The term "contributed tax capital" is defined in section 1(1) and means, in simplified terms, the consideration received by a company for the issue of its shares.
+See the Comprehensive Guide to Dividends Tax for a detailed interpretation of the definition of "contributed tax capital".